 Despite best efforts to ensure safe operations, incidents do happen.
 We place insurance cover at competitive rates through marine insurance products both on our owned fleets and chartered fleets, including hull and machinery, war risk, protection and indemnity, loss of hire, drug seizure loss, freight demurrage and defence cover.
 Sufficiency of insurance cover is regularly evaluated and adjusted in line with prevailing asset values and in compliance with loan covenants and internal policies.

-5. Evolving Management & Governance Practices 🚽 🕈
+5. Evolving Management & Governance Practices (1) p.34-36 Delivering on Our Strategy

 IT Security Risk